bookofproofs/bookofproofs.github.io/_sources/history/19th-century/peirce-charles.md

 ### Mathematical Profile (Excerpt):
 * We note that this surname is pronounced "Purse".
-* Charles was the second of his parents five children.
-* His older brother was James Mills Peirce who became a mathematician in the Mathematics Department at Harvard, and then from 1890 to 1895 served as Dean of the Graduate School at Harvard and, after that, as Dean of the Faculty of Arts and Sciences.
-* Charles' two younger brothers also enjoyed successful careers, Benjamin Mills Peirce as a mining engineer and Herbert Henry Davis Peirce as a diplomat.
 * Charles was born into a leading American household.
-* His father was perhaps the leading scientist in America and he invited academics, politicians, poets, scientists, and mathematicians into his home.
-* A child prodigy, Charles thrived in the intellectual atmosphere.
-* Benjamin Peirce found it difficult to find students who were bright enough to benefit from his teaching, but in his own children he found the talent that seemed to be lacking elsewhere.
-* He used his own educational ideas in teaching Charles and his other children, and in many ways this did set them up to undertake research.
-* However, realising that the greatest thinkers enjoyed an independence of thought, he refused to discipline his children in case he destroyed this originality.
 * In many ways this upbringing produced the genius that Charles displayed but it also  gave Charles problems of fitting in, which meant that his life was a difficult one.
 * By the age of twelve Charles was reading standard university level texts on logic, and in the following year he began reading Immanuel Kant's Critique of Pure Reason.
 * He remained greatly influenced by Kant throughout his life.
 * He entered  Harvard College in 1855 and graduated four years later with an A.B., continuing to study there at graduate level for a year.
-* By this stage his father, Benjamin Peirce, was working for the United States Coast Survey and Charles began to undertake occasional work for the Coast Survey.
-* In 1861 he entered the Lawrence Scientific School at Harvard, where again his father played an important role, and here he seems to have shone much more than in his undergraduate years.
 * He received a Master's degree from Harvard in 1862 and then a Sc.B. with distinction from the Lawrence Scientific School in 1863.
-* On 16 October of that year he married Harriet Melusina Fay who came from a leading Cambridge family and was an active feminist campaigner.
 * Peirce now undertook a range of different scientific studies.
 * He had studied species classification with Louis Agassiz, a Harvard zoologist.
 * He gave the Harvard lectures on The Logic of Science  in the spring of 1865 and the Lowell Institute lectures on The Logic of Science; or Induction and Hypothesis  in the latter part of 1866.